 The de-registration process applies to non-Belgian nationals with a valid Belgian residence card who intend to leave the country permanently.
 This process effectively de-registers you from the population registry thereby invalidating your residence card.
-You should return your residence permit to the townhall prior to departure to receive a 'Model 8 form' confirming that you have de-registered.
+You should return your residence permit to the townhall prior to departure to receive a 'Model 8 form'

+confirming that you have de-registered.
 The customs may ask to provide this document when you leave Belgium.
-If you do not return your residence permit to the townhall (enclosing a copy of your residence permit) and ask to be deregistered.
+If you do not return your residence permit to the town hall prior to departure, you need to write to the townhall (enclosing a copy of your residence permit) and ask to be deregistered.
 Make sure that you inform the townhall of your new address and your permanent address in your home country.